angelo-wf/elsemble/README.md

 Note that the exact syntax is not fully finalized and may change.

+## License

+Licensed under the MIT license.
+See `LICENSE.txt` for details.

 ## Future work

 - Functions (e.g. `min`, `strlen`, `select`, `slice`, `dec`, `asize`)